 David Smith, PhD

-Dr. David M. Smith serves as Associate Professor of Economics at the Pepperdine Graziadio Business School.
+Dr. David M. Smith serves as professor of economics at the Pepperdine Graziadio Business School.
 He has had the privilege of working at Pepperdine for over 20 years.
 And over these years, Dr. Smith has taught over 1,000 graduate and undergraduate students.
 In addition to his work as a teacher, he has served in numerous leadership posts at Pepperdine.
-His role include, Department Chair, Senior Associate Dean, and most recently, serving as the 8th Dean of the Graziadio Business School.
+His role include, department chair, senior associate dean, and most recently, serving as the 8th Dean of the Graziadio Business School.

 Prior to obtaining his doctorate in economics, Dr. Smith worked for seven years as a manager in the insurance industry.
 His economic expertise includes the areas of compensation analysis, data loss, and analysis of specific labor markets.
-He has consulted for several industries.
-His specializations are focused in the legal and financial services, technology, medical, and non-profit sectors.
+He has consulted for several industries and regularly serves as an expert witness in cases involving economic loss.
 With extensive experience in both academia and business, he aims to translate the complexity of economics into the language of business with succinct clarity.

 Dr. Smith is active in service to Association to Advance Collegiate Schools of Business (AACSB), the international accrediting body for business schools.
 He serves as a peer reviewer and mentor.
 And in the past, he has served as chair of the steering committee for the Associate Dean's Affinity Group.